 If you've got a child that experiences autism or sensory sensitivity, a trip to the cinema may be something you've avoided.
-But that doesn't need to be the case.
-Many cinemas offer autism-friendly screenings so that you and your youngster can sit back and enjoy a film together in a setting that won't aggravate them.
+However, that doesn't need to be the case, with many cinemas offering autism-friendly screenings so that you and your youngster can sit back and enjoy a film together in a setting that won't aggravate them.

 What makes a cinema Autism friendly?